Two Years After Quitting My Job, I Found Myself Building in Canada

 1. School

-I did not expect to be back in school and graduating again ten years later.
+I never expected to be back in school, graduating again, ten years later.

 To be honest, I did not come to Canada because I missed campus life.
 Immigration was the main reason.
-At first, school was not a romantic return to campus.
-It was a path in, a legal status, and some breathing room while I adjusted to a new place.
+At first, school was not some romantic return to the classroom.
+It was a way in: legal status, plus some breathing room while I adjusted to a new country.

 Looking back, the coursework was not the most important part.
-School gave me a local starting point.
-Classes, classmates, and activities around the program pulled me into local life.
+What school really gave me was a local starting point.
+Classes, classmates, and everything happening around the program pulled me into local life.

 Blog post image

-I have also wondered whether I would have changed this much if I had simply left my job but stayed in Beijing.
+I have wondered whether I would have changed this much if I had quit my job but stayed in Beijing.
 Probably not.
-The environment in Canada, student life, and the encouragement I found in local communities pushed me into a different rhythm.
+The environment in Canada, student life, and the steady encouragement I found in local communities pushed me into a different rhythm.

 Blog post image

-Our program also gave us ways to meet people outside the university, including free tickets to events and conferences such as TiE Ottawa, SaaS North, Capital Angel Network, and Mindtrust.
-Those events helped me understand how the local startup and tech scene actually works.
+Our program also gave us ways to meet people beyond the university, including free tickets to events and conferences like TiE Ottawa, SaaS North, Capital Angel Network, and Mindtrust.
+Those events taught me how the local startup and tech scene actually works.

 Blog post image

-Assignments still took real work in the first semester.
-But by the second semester, after Deep Research and Sonnet 3.7 arrived, it started to feel like a cheat code.
-I still remember the look on one professor's face when he saw the report we made with Cursor.
-After that, Claude Code and Codex turned the whole process into one workflow.
+Assignments still took real effort in the first semester.
+But by the second, after Deep Research and Sonnet 3.7 arrived, coursework started to feel like playing with a cheat code.
+I still remember the look on one professor's face when he saw the report we built with Cursor.
+After that, Claude Code and Codex folded the whole process into a single workflow.
 I even turned my method for guiding Codex to write a hundred-page project report into a Skill.

-Looking back, the program gave me more than course content: people, a place to show up, and feedback from actual conversations.
-Online courses struggle with that.
-The faster AI becomes, the more these slow parts matter.
+In the end, the program gave me far more than course content.
+It gave me people, a place to show up, and feedback from real conversations.
+Online courses struggle to offer that.
+The faster AI gets, the more these slow, human parts matter.
 Being good at exams alone is no longer enough.

-That was also when I began to understand the value of co-op, or paid work terms.
+That was also when I started to understand the value of co-op, or paid work terms.

-When I was applying to schools, I kept seeing people on Xiaohongshu, a Chinese social platform many students use to research studying abroad, say that programs with co-op make job hunting easier later.
+When I was applying to schools, I kept seeing people on Xiaohongshu, a Chinese social platform many students use to research studying abroad, say that programs with co-op make job hunting easier down the road.
 Once I arrived, I understood why.
 Co-op is not just a label on a program page.
 It gets students into real workplaces earlier.

 Blog post image

-Our program itself does not have co-op.
-But even with it, a job is not automatic.
-You still have to go through the process yourself.
-If you cannot find a suitable role, you may not be able to start a work term at all.
+Our program does not have co-op.
+And even with it, a job is not automatic.
+You still have to run the process yourself, and if you cannot land a suitable role, you may never start a work term at all.

-I mention co-op because it made me realize something: if a student has already completed several internships and worked in real settings during school, they are in a much stronger position than someone who only learned from class.
+I bring up co-op because it crystallized something for me: a student who has already done several internships and worked in real settings is in a far stronger position than someone who only learned from class.

-This is also why I find some students here genuinely impressive, especially the Waterloo crowd you see on X going to the Bay Area for internships.
+That is also why I find some students here genuinely impressive, especially the Waterloo crowd you see on X heading to the Bay Area for internships.
 They have not just taken classes.
-They have already learned what it means to work on projects, communicate with teams, and deliver something real.
+They already know what it means to work on projects, communicate with a team, and deliver something real.

-That will matter even more in the AI era.
-Knowledge is easier to reach now.
-What separates people is whether they have worked in real environments, collaborated with others, and delivered something that had to work.
+This will matter even more in the AI era.
+Knowledge is easier to reach than ever.
+What separates people is whether they have worked in real environments, collaborated with others, and shipped something that had to work.

-I am also grateful that I lived on campus during my first two terms here and met friends from all over the world.
+I am also grateful I lived on campus for my first two terms and met friends from all over the world.

-I miss those weekends when we played board games and ate hotpot together.
+I miss those weekends of board games and hotpot.

 Blog post image

-I was lucky to become a student again and graduate right when AI and work were changing fast.
+I was lucky to become a student again, and to graduate, right as AI and work were both changing fast.

-In some ways, every day felt almost like a break from the system.
-I had more unstructured time to explore what I wanted to do, or just sit quietly, let my mind go blank, lie down, and do absolutely nothing instead of staying on a track someone else had set.
+In some ways, every day felt like a break from the system.
+I had unstructured time to explore what I wanted to do, or to just sit quietly, let my mind go blank, lie down, and do absolutely nothing, instead of running along a track someone else had laid.

-At the same time, I could feel the old standard career path breaking apart.
-Credentials and past experience still matter, but they no longer protect you the way they used to.
+At the same time, I could feel the standard career path cracking apart.
+Credentials and experience still matter, but they no longer protect you the way they used to.
 You have to decide what to do with yourself.

 2. Professor Tony

-One person shaped this period more than I expected: Professor Tony.
+One person shaped this period more than I could have expected: Professor Tony.

 Blog post image

 He founded our program.
-When I first arrived in Canada, I had a pretty simple idea of work-life balance.
-Tony and Dan, our program administrator, quickly helped me see that things were not so simple.
-I would see people replying to emails late on a Friday night or very early on a Sunday.
-If I emailed them, they might even reply instantly.
+When I first arrived in Canada, I carried a fairly simple idea of work-life balance.
+Tony and Dan, our program administrator, quickly complicated it.
+I would see them answering emails late on a Friday night or very early on a Sunday.
+If I emailed them, the reply might come back instantly.

-At first, I did not take Tony's class.
-But after hearing many of his talks, I could tell he was not just reading from slides.
-His language was plain, but you could feel the years of building and teaching behind it.
+I did not take Tony's class at first.
+But after hearing enough of his talks, I could tell he was not reading from slides.
+His language was plain, but you could feel decades of building and teaching behind it.
 The image below shows his final 14 life lessons.
 They are very Tony: practical and direct.

 Blog post image

-Tony was warm, generous, and deeply committed to helping students.
+Tony was warm, generous, and deeply committed to his students.
 The best teachers do more than transfer knowledge.
-They create opportunities and help you see potential you could not yet see in yourself.
+They create opportunities, and they help you see potential you cannot yet see in yourself.

 Blog post image

 My first job in Canada felt like a lucky break.
-I did not apply for it; the opportunity found me.
-A big reason was that Tony saw what I could do and was willing to give me a chance.
+I never applied for it; the opportunity found me.
+A big reason was that Tony saw what I could do and was willing to take a chance on me.

 In the summer of 2025, he encouraged us to take his course.
-Later, I took Directed Study, where I worked with him one-on-one on a project.
-Looking back now, I really did not expect that it would become the last project he supervised...
+Later, I took a Directed Study, working with him one-on-one on a project.
+I had no idea it would become the last project he ever supervised.

-I probably should have noticed that something was unusual earlier.
-Later, when he stopped replying to emails as quickly as before, I thought he was simply too busy and felt too embarrassed to bother him.
-In November, when we discussed project progress, he also changed the time at the last minute.
-Thinking about it now, even near the end, he was still giving his energy to the program he had built.
+I probably should have noticed the signs earlier.
+When he stopped replying to emails as quickly as before, I assumed he was simply too busy, and I felt too embarrassed to bother him.
+In November, when we discussed project progress, he changed the time at the last minute.
+Thinking about it now, even near the end, he was still pouring his energy into the program he had built.

 Blog post image

 In February 2026, I sent him an update on Joe Speaking.
-Instead, I received an email from him saying he was nearing the end of his life.
-I was completely stunned and did not know how to respond.
+What came back was an email telling me he was nearing the end of his life.
+I was completely stunned.
+I did not know how to respond.

-The only thing I could do, it seemed, was to keep making the product better and keep building.
+The only answer I could think of was to keep making the product better, and to keep building.

 In June 2026, we attended Tony's public memorial service at a church.

-Watching hundreds of people gather, and listening to his family, friends, students, and community partners share stories about him, made me realize how lucky we were to be among his final students.
+Watching hundreds of people gather, and listening to his family, friends, students, and community partners share their stories, made me realize how lucky we were to be among his final students.

-As one alumnus from more than a decade ago told me, Tony changed many people’s lives.
+As one alumnus from more than a decade ago put it to me: Tony changed many people's lives.

 Blog post image

-What moved me even more was this: if someone spends the final years, even the final stretch, of his life still pouring himself into the thing he founded, still helping students, and still pushing the program forward, then that has gone far beyond work in the ordinary sense.
+What moved me most was this: if a man spends the final years of his life, even the final stretch, still pouring himself into the thing he founded, still helping students, still pushing the program forward, then that has gone far beyond work in any ordinary sense.

 I hope I can live like that too.
 Not just completing tasks, but truly investing myself in something I believe in.